Sharks' expansion plan: Would San Jose let Jumbo Joe go?

-The San Jose Sharks have been one of the league's model franchises during the salary-cap era, especially when it comes to their handling of payroll and contracts.
-That is going to serve San Jose well as it prepares for next June's expansion draft.
+The San Jose Sharks have been a model franchise during the salary-cap era, especially when it comes to their handling of payroll and contracts.
+That is going to serve San Jose well as it prepares for the expansion draft.

-The Sharks also catch a break in that winger Joonas Donskoi is exempt from the expansion draft since he is considered a second-year pro because he signed his NHL contract with the Sharks two years ago.
-(Similar to the Chicago Blackhawks' Artemi Panarin, who is also exempt).
+The Sharks also catch a break in that winger Joonas Donskoi is exempt from the expansion draft because he is considered a second-year pro because he signed his NHL contract with the Sharks two years ago.
+(Similar to the Chicago Blackhawks' Artemi Panarin, who is also exempt.)
 Third-year pros are eligible for the expansion draft.

 What if the Sharks decide to go the 8-1 protection format route in order to protect four defensemen?
 That means only four forwards could be protected: Logan Couture, Joe Pavelski, Tomas Hertl and then take your pick from either Mikkel Boedker, Joel Ward, Melker Karlsson or Chris Tierney.
 (Timo Meier and Kevin Labanc are exempt.)

-Now, you may have noticed that I haven't mentioned Joe Thornton yet.
+Now, you might have noticed that I haven't mentioned Joe Thornton yet.
 That's because he's a pending unrestricted free agent, and all pending UFAs are ineligible for the expansion draft.

-It goes without saying that if I were running the Sharks, I would wait until after the expansion draft to re-sign the longtime franchise superstar in order to maximize my protective list strategy.
-(Vegas GM George McPhee would no doubt cite this as a perfect example of his concern that some teams will have "drawer'' deals set up in advance in order to circumvent the expansion draft.)
+It goes without saying that if I were running the Sharks, I would wait until after the expansion draft to re-sign the longtime franchise superstar in order to maximize my protected-list strategy.
+(Vegas Golden Knights GM George McPhee would no doubt cite this as a perfect example of his concern that some teams will have "drawer'' deals set up in advance in order to circumvent the expansion draft.)

 But you can understand why the Sharks might be concerned about committing three years to Thornton, who will turn 38 on July 2, because of the 35-and-over CBA rule, which stipulates that the contract counts against the books no matter what happens.
 Mind you, Thornton is in unbelievable shape.
 He has that ageless, Jaromir Jagr-esque look to him, which suggests that he might easily play well into his 40s.

 Another 37-year-old Sharks forward is a pending UFA: Patrick Marleau, who has only played for the Sharks his entire NHL career.
-I'm not sure what the future holds for Marleau, but I wouldn't be surprised if he's not re-signed by San Jose.
+I'm not sure what the future holds for Marleau, but I wouldn't be surprised if he's not re-signed.

 All 30 teams must expose four veteran players who meet the exposure criteria, and at this point the Sharks will have no problem coming up with the one goalie, one defenseman and two forwards for those purposes.
 San Jose is in pretty good shape for the expansion draft.
 But it's the Thornton situation that certainly carries the most interest.